rsharma1817/webtool/idea2_pipeline.md

 After reviewing, the tool should merge both audio transcripts and extracted subtitles (aligned and synced according to their timestamps) into one single file, then output to a combined folder.

     <TEXT_STORE>/combined/<video_id>.json

+The video will not be segmented, however a provision must be made to locate the start and end timestamps of a sentence that is to be annotated.

 ### Item Exporter

 Once we have all of the above, we want to export those items to the webtool.
 For this purpose, the pipeline should provide different output formats, such as XML, CSV or JSON.
+The JSON format will be used for the second part of the project, i.e. object extraction.

+### Timeline

+The tasks specified in the workflow will be completed as follows:
+*June 1st-June 7th*: Tasks 1 to 5
+*June 8th-June 15th*: Tasks 6, 9 and 10 to generate the audio transcriptions
+*June 15th-June 22nd*: Tasks 7, 8 and 11 to generate video subtitles
+*June 22nd-July 1st*: Tasks 12 to 15, for validation, and integration into the webtool

 ---